 Tom completed his M.A. and Ph.D. at CU-Boulder where his mother (a psychiatrist) and grandmother (a teacher) also did their graduate work.

-Tom leads tours for various groups including History Colorado and the Smithsonian Institution.
+Tom leads tours for various groups including History Colorado.
 He specializes in railroad, walking, cemetery, saloon and church tours.

 University of Denver, B.A. in History, M.A. in Library Science,

 University of Colorado, Boulder, M.A., & Ph.D. in History.

 Part‑time jobs as a Christmas card salesman, gardener, paperboy, bus boy, soda jerk, pool hall attendant, life guard, swim instructor, library page, writer, dude ranch roustabout, Colorado Historical Society tour guide, collections & photo librarian.

 2009-present: Co-Director of the Center for Colorado & The West

 1990-present: Professor of History & Chair 1992-96; Director of Public History & Colorado Studies, Univ. of Colorado at Denver

 1981‑present: Tour Leader for Smithsonian Institution's week-long "Railroading the Rockies" and for Colorado Historical Society Cemetery, Church, Ghost Town, Neighborhood & Saloon tours.